elwalker627/MyChampionCompanion/README.md

 Intended to be a fully functioning game based on genetics and ethical breeding.

-Currently has abstract classes for alleles and genes.

-# Definitions

-Please note that some of these definitions are synonyms, and their differences are based solely on the need for more words.

-Allele:     A single gene.
-Gene:       A location in the genetics where an allele lies.

 # Genetics

 This game is largely based on genetics.
 To make this as accurate as possible,